Midwife in the Tire Swing

 Jerry’s come-on was: “You’re pretty.
 Wanna get laid?”

 She looked him over.
-Well-built, lean from running, bulging quadriceps, a runner’s body.
-Dark hair had streamed a rainbow of toxic waste past his eyes.
+Dark hair streamed a rainbow of toxic waste past his eyes.
 The eyes were imploring.
 His clothing clung to his body.
-Was that an erection?
 “You are dripping wet, it is all of forty degrees out here and you are getting an erection.
 Should I be flattered?”

 “God, but I’m good.”
 The man laughed and squeegeed slime from his Gortex tights with the edge of one hand.
 The other hand sluiced goop from his hair, keeping it out of his eyes.